AlexBMJ/VideoOverflow/README.md

 [![.NET](https://github.com/AlexBMJ/VideoOverflow/actions/workflows/dotnet.yml/badge.svg?branch=main)](https://github.com/AlexBMJ/VideoOverflow/actions/workflows/dotnet.yml)

 VideoOverflow is an web application which aggregates educational resources.
-It enables a user to search for tutorials by category, title, tag. be presented with learning materials in the form of videos, articles and books.
+It enables a user to search for tutorials by category, title and tag.
+They will then be presented with learning materials in the form of videos, articles and books.

 ## Prerequisites
 _Before attempting to run, make sure you have the following software installed_